openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/math_expression_input.rst

 allow integers and a few select constants, math expression input problems can include unknown variables and more complicated symbolic expressions.

-For more information about how learners enter expressions, see `Math Formatting`_ in the *Open edX Learner's Guide*.

 .. note::
   You can make a calculator tool available to your learners on every unit page.
 For more information, see :ref:`Calculator`.